ParameeMasakorala/SVM-Email_Spam_Classifier/README.md

 ### SVM-Email_Spam_Classifier
- classify emails into Spam and Ham by using Support Vector Machine (SVM) algorithm
+Emails are classified as Spam and Ham using Support Vector Machine (SVM) algorithm